-The part-time Internship will be completed over 1 year.
+The Non-Residential Internship will be completed over 1 year.
 Interns are expected to complete a maximum of 30 weekends of parish engagement in the course of the year.
 This number includes 9 weekends in CITI (Friday evening and Saturday) and preaching 6 times a year (not at the end of a CITI weekend).
 Interns are expected to carry out 50 sessions of pastoral work in the internship parish - to include staff meetings and one-to-one meeting with training clergy.

-Practical seminars 2022-23 Part-time
+Practical seminars 2023-2024 Non-Residential

-- 1 = Friday evening 7.00pm 9.30pm

-- 2 = Saturday morning 10.15am 12.30pm

-- 3 = Saturday afternoon 1.30pm 3.30pm
+1 = Friday evening 7.00pm - 9.30pm 2 = Saturday morning 10.15am - 12.30pm 3 = Saturday afternoon 1.30pm - 3.30pm